 ‘Storytelling’ used to be a term reserved for the narrative arts—novels, movies, oral stories.
 Now, in 2016, the rules have changed.
 There’s a new storyteller in town—in fact, you might be working with one right now.
 From TechCrunch to TED talks, we hear about the modern ‘storyteller,’ a fabled person who can woo investors, write ad copy that sells, and give killer PowerPoint presentations all through the power of story.

 Because of all the hype, it’s tempting to dismiss the storyteller movement as a trend (or this year’s ‘unicorn’).
-But beneath the buzz, there’s truth in this story.
-It’s a superpower to help you—in business and life.
+But beneath the buzz, there’s a tale worth hearing.
 Experience shows that it’s easier for people to remember information when it’s presented in a narrative.
 Great character-driven stories create emotional connections.
 And emotions are a catalyst for action—influencing personal change, political activism, and yes, consumer behavior.

 The best communicators of our time have been expert storytellers.

 The best communicators of our time have been expert storytellers.
 Think Steve Jobs with the famous 2007 iPhone keynote.
 Or Martin Luther King Jr., Oprah Winfrey, and Ira Glass.
 All of these people have been able to change deep-rooted attitudes and behaviors through storytelling.
-While your storytelling may not need to be quite that impactful, it can improve your communications with everyone from your boss to your therapist.
-Storytelling can be your superpower.
+While spinning a yarn doesn't always lead to wide=spread societal change, it can improve your communications with everyone from your boss to your therapist.

 But as all the great storytellers know, simply telling a story does not a great storyteller make.